technofocus-pte/aoaidepth/Lab guides/Use case 04-Building a chat app (using .NET) using Azure OpenAI Service and RAG/Usecase04.md

     commands.

     +++cd Labfiles+++

     +++cd .\Chat+++

     ![](./media/image15.png)

-2. Run the below command to install azure cli
+3. Run the below command to install azure cli

     +++winget install microsoft.azd+++

      ![](./media/image16.png)

-3. Run the below command to login the azure portal
+4. Run the below command to login the azure portal

     +++azd auth login+++

-4. Default browser opens to sign in .Sign in with your Azure subscription account.
+5. Default browser opens to sign in .Sign in with your Azure subscription account.

     ![](./media/image17.png)

     ![](./media/image18.png)

-5. Close the browser
+6. Close the browser

      ![](./media/image19.png)
      ![](./media/image20.png)

-6. Run azd up - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the ./data folder.
+7. Run azd up - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the ./data folder.

      +++azd up+++

-7. When prompted, select a **subscription** to create the resources and select a location **East US2**, This location is used for most the resources including hosting.
+8. When prompted, select a **subscription** to create the resources and select a location **East US2**, This location is used for most the resources including hosting.
+9. When prompted, enter a value for the OpenAIApiKey infrastructure parameters and then just click the button

 **Note:** For this use case, you will use a GPT-4, text-embedding-ada-2 models.
 This models is currently only available in [certain